Zoliex/runpier-cli/README.md

 <div align="center">
 	<img src="./assets/runpier-cli-logo.png" width="70%"/>
 	<br />

-## 🚨 THIS PROJECT IS UNDER DEVELOPEMENT BUT IT WORKS 🚨
 </div>

 Runpier cli is a hepler to simply create and manage a project with pm2.